GovTechSG/ship-hats-overview/portal-guide/manage-projects.md

 - Build tool - Nexus IQ and Nexus Repo
 - Release and Deploy tool- Digital.ai Release and Digital.ai Deploy

-?> Note: that SA and PA must have logged in to SonarQube at least once before proceeding to create applications in SonarQube.
+?> Note: SA and PA must have logged in to SonarQube at least once before proceeding to create applications in SonarQube.

 *To add project tools*: